timschofield/webERP-Medical/doc/README.txt

 A copy of the GNU General Public License is included in the doc directory along with this program; if not, write to the Free Software
 Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

-Copyright Logic Works Ltd - 2007 - Contact: info@weberp.org
+Copyright weberp.org 2009 - Contact: info@weberp.org